 Information about nominating State Trustees as the executor of your estate.

-An executor is legally responsible for making sure the person’s final wishes are carried out.
+An executor is responsible for making sure the person’s final wishes are carried out.
 This can include (but not limited to) notifying beneficiaries, managing debts, arranging for pets to be looked after or mail redirected, insuring estate assets, attending to any business interests, managing legal risks, lodging tax and selling assets.
-For a full list, see our checklist.
+For a full list, see our executor checklist.